 Cannot be more than 2.5 minutes long.

-A social VR experience that brings people together through identifying if the virtual interaction is with a human or with a pre-programmed robot
+A social VR experience that brings people together through guessing if they are interacting with a human or a pre-programmed robot

 We would like to test the idea of humans being replaced by machines in the future.
 Particularly, prove that humans can sense the synergy from another human being in the virtual world and it would be impossible to not be able to identify another person.